Get Approved for up to $35,000 in 3 minutes

 Average monthly expenses for one person in Canada

-While we have gone over rent, purchasing a home, and some of the food costs, what else makes up the total cost of living in Canada?.
-Transportation, Utilities, Medical expenses, and debt payments also add to this.
+While we have gone over rent, purchasing a home, and some of the food costs, what else makes up the total cost of living in Canada?
+Transportation, Utilities, Medical expenses, and debt payments also add to this and should be considered when budgeting your finances.

 • Transportation: This can vary from fuel, insurance, car payments, transit, taxis/Uber, and even vehicle maintenance.
 While many parts of Canada are very transit-friendly, there are many areas that have a lower cost of living that tend to be farther from amenities.
 These places have higher transportation costs since a reliable vehicle is needed.